veillette/physics-book/contents/ch7WorkEnergyAndPowerInHumans.md

 <div class="problem" markdown="1">
 Kanellos Kanellopoulos flew 119 km from Crete to Santorini, Greece, on April 23, 1988, in the *Daedalus 88*, an aircraft powered by a bicycle-type drive mechanism (see [Figure 5](#fig5)).
-His useful power output for the 234-min trip was about 350 W. Using the efficiency for cycling from [Figure](../contents/ch7ConservationOfEnergy.md#import-auto-id1330125), calculate the food energy in kilojoules he metabolized during the flight.
+His useful power output for the 234-min trip was about 350 W. Using the efficiency for cycling from the module on [Conservation of Energy](../contents/ch7ConservationOfEnergy.md), calculate the food energy in kilojoules he metabolized during the flight.

 ![An aircraft flying in the air shown from outside, which is powered by a bicycle-type drive mechanism.](../resources/Figure_08_08_05a.jpg "The Daedalus 88 in flight. (credit: NASA photo by Beasley)")